cpoussot/zolotarev/README.md

 We summarize below the main contributions of this paper, which were confirmed through a series of comprehensive numerical experiments:
 - we show that the LF solves Zolotarev problems by compressing the (many) number of interpolation points.
 This approach does not need neither any iterations nor user intervention, and yields solutions quite close to the optimal ones in a very low computational time.
 Consequently, the LF constitutes a valid alternative for addressing these problems;
-- we show that, in some specific cases (notably the symmetric two circles one), LF recovers the structure of the optimal solution as well as its symmetry property (e.g., the distribution of eigenvalues and zeros, the alternance of polynomials coefficients, realness, etc.), whereas the other methods tend to add spurious and oddly distributed poles and zeros, and non trivial artifacts that can’t be easily explained.
+- we show that, in some specific cases (notably the symmetric two-circles one), LF recovers the structure of the optimal solution as well as its symmetry property (e.g., the distribution of eigenvalues and zeros, the alternance of polynomials coefficients, realness, etc.), whereas the other methods tend to add spurious and oddly distributed poles and zeros, and non trivial artifacts that can’t be easily explained.
 In addition, thanks to an extensive numerical experimentation, we demonstrate the numerical robustness in the results obtained with LF compared to AAA;
 - we conduct an extensive numerical study2 and comparison of the performance of different methods3 w.r.t. to computing time, accuracy of fit and interpretability, for approximating several sign functions defined on various domains showing, among others, the computational